geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 **Geohot** [00:42:54]
 I talked a little about the cloud, too.
-Yeah, so basically for everyone who's frequently in these meetings, everyone who's developing, everyone basically who's gotten a bunch of...
+Yeah, so basically for everyone who's frequently in these meetings, everyone who's developing, everyone basically who's gotten a bunch of..
 Everyone who's gotten pull request merch to Tinygrad, you guys will all be in the cloud beta program, which will be free access to the Tinygrad cloud.
 Again, it's a trusted thing.
-I think they'll probably be like...
+I think they'll probably be like..
 30 people here who get access to it.
 I'll send you guys all, I'll make a channel.
 I'll send you guys all API keys.